Hugo0Vaz/pr-opener/README.md

 ### Example

 For a branch named `feature/new-feature`, the tool might produce a URL similar to:

 ```
 https://github.com/Hugo0Vaz/pr-opener/compare/main...feature/new-feature?quick_pull=1&title=<generated_title>
 ```

 Enjoy using pr-opener!

-## Build and Installation

-Run `make` to build the project and produce the binary `pr-opener`.
-To install, run:

-    sudo make install